epoch8/vedana.tech/src/content/docs/concepts/playbook-for-vedana.md

 ---
-title: "Playbook for Vedana"
+title: Playbook for Vedana
-section: "Concepts"
+section: Concepts
-order: 4
+order: 7
 ---

+# Playbook

-## What Is a Playbook
+## What a playbook is

-While the data model defines what exists, the playbook defines how to respond.
-It is the behavioral configuration for Vedana,  controlling how the assistant detects intent, selects tools, structures its responses, and constrains its behavior.
+If the data model describes **what exists**, the playbook describes **how to react**.
+It's the behavioural configuration of Vedana: which intents the assistant recognises, which tools it calls and in what order, how it shapes and constrains its answers.

-Playbooks make the agent predictable.
-Without one, the LLM may choose suboptimal tools, mix retrieval strategies, or answer too generically.
-With one, behavior becomes structured, constrained, and auditable.
+The playbook makes the agent predictable.
+Without one the LLM may pick a sub-optimal tool, mix retrieval strategies, or give too generic an answer.
+With one, behaviour becomes structured, constrained, and auditable.

-## Where the Playbook Lives
+## Where the playbook lives

-The playbook is stored in **Grist** > **Data Model** > **Queries**.
-It is part of configuration and loaded during runtime.
+The playbook lives in **Grist > Data Model > Queries**.
+It's part of the configuration and is loaded at runtime on every request through `DataModel.get_queries()`.

-Because it lives in Grist:
+Because the playbook is data in Grist:

-- It can be edited without redeploy
+- you can change it without redeploying code;
-- It is versionable
+- it is versionable through Grist's mechanisms;
-- It is environment-specific
+- it is environment-specific (you can keep separate Grist documents for dev and prod).

-Playbook updates affect agent behavior immediately after reload.
+Changes take effect right after the data model is reloaded.

-## Playbook Structure
+## Structure

-Each playbook is organized around intents — discrete types of user requests.
-For each intent, the playbook defines:

-- The intent name and description
-- Which tools to use and in what order
-- How to format and constrain the response
-- Any additional behavioral rules

-Each intent corresponds to a type of user request.
+Each row in the Queries table is one intent.
+Fields:

+- **query_name** — a short name or pattern for the question (`Who likes <interest>?`, `Give product information`).
+- **query_example** — a step-by-step instruction: which tool to call first, with what parameters, what to do with the result, which tool to call next.

-## Intent-Based Behavior
+## Intent-based behaviour

-Playbook defines how Vedana reacts to different intents.
+The playbook defines how Vedana reacts to different intents.

 Example intents: